 In my circles, it’s all about bargains.
 When we talk buying stuff we talk bargains, savings, deals.
 I mean what sucker pays full price these days/ When someone says “nice skirt”, what do you reply?
 NOT “oh thanks, I paid full retail for it”!
 To keep up I subscribe to emails from all sorts of stores, daily deal and group buying sites.

 The price of buying into bargain hunting

-Since the financial crisis of 2008, bargain hunting has really come to the fore.
+With the current financial situation, bargain hunting has really come to the fore.
 It’s okay to be cheap, in fact it’s kind of insensitive not to be.
 Marketers keep us buying more by convincing us of the great savings.

 In buying into this culture, I’ve created a big problem for myself.
 You see, I also buy into believing that materialism is not the answer, that mindless over-consumption is ruining our lives and our planet.
 So yeah, there’s some conflict there.
 Constantly trying to reconcile it is exhausting.